bimalc/trace-hotswap-agent-bak/README.md

 log4jlevel net.test.App debug

-And then run load th agent using the pid of the process as following:
+And then run load agent using the pid of the process as following:
-$java -cp java-trace-1.0.0-SNAPSHOT.jar:tools.jar:actions.txt net.test.AgentLoader target/trace-agent-1.0-SNAPSHOT.jar=actionsFile:/tmp/actions.txt  <PID>
+$java -cp agent-loader/target/java-trace-1.0.0-SNAPSHOT.jar:tools.jar net.test.AgentLoader trace-agent/target/trace-agent-1.0-SNAPSHOT.jar <PID>

 And you will see the message change on the previous terminal